mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/ControllerAndEnvironment/README.md

 [readme-vehspdref]: ../VehicleSpeedReference/README.md
 [readme-bevctrl]: ../BEVController/README.md

-The harness model (`CtrlEnv_harness_model`) in the `Harness` folder is used to test that the Controller and Environment component loads and runs in a closed loop model with a very simplistic vehicle plant.
+The test model (`CtrlEnv_TestModel`) is used to test that the Controller and Environment component loads and runs in a closed loop model with a very simplistic vehicle plant.
-Note that the vehicle plant used in the harness is only for basic testing purpose, and it should not be used for other purposes.
+Note that the vehicle plant used in the test model is only for basic testing purpose, and it is not designed for other purposes.

-_Copyright 2023 The MathWorks, Inc._
+_Copyright 2023-2025 The MathWorks, Inc._